Stefafrontani/ticketing-common-module/README.md

 Commit
 Mark client property inside the base-listener and base-publisher as protected Add orderId inside the TicketUpdatedEvent (event that will be emmited in the listener of OrderCreatedListener)

+Commit
+Add event type expiration:complete for the expiration service